edgelesssys/marblerun.sh/content/docs/deployment/cloud.md

 ### Deploy Marblerun

 You can run Marblerun standalone on your Azure DCsv2 VM, see our [standalone guide]({{< ref "docs/deployment/standalone.md" >}}).
-Alternatively, you can install a Kubernetes cluster, probably the simplest option would be [minikube](https://minikube.sigs.k8s.io/docs/start/), see our [Kubernetes deployment guide]({{< ref "docs/deployment/kubernetes.md" >}}) on how to install Marblerun in minikube.
+Alternatively, you can install a Kubernetes cluster, probably the simplest option would be [minikube](https://minikube.sigs.k8s.io/docs/start/), see our [Kubernetes guide]({{< ref "docs/deployment/kubernetes.md" >}}) on how to install Marblerun in minikube.

 ## Azure Kubernetes Services (AKS)